I am running for Wisconsin State Assembly to build a

 Increase protections for our most vulnerable citizens in nursing homes, especially during COVID-19.
 Jim Ott co-sponsored legislation (2011 Act 2) and Scott Walker signed into law measures that prevent families from using state incident reports and witness statements when documenting allegations of abuse at nursing homes, and cap the amount of damages that must be paid -- even if the nursing home operator is found responsible for serious injury or loss of life.

 My first “real” job out of college was in Washington DC at the Solar Energy Industries Association, and later I became communications director at the Environmental Law and Policy Center of the Midwest.
 I learned how green technology can create great 21st century jobs while driving economic development, and I worked to preserve natural areas such as the Chequamegon-Nicolet National Forest and valuable prairie land along the Mississippi.

-Jim Ott is a politician and former TV weatherman who denies that climate change is real.
-In fact he used to publish a newsletter “debunking” climate scientists!
-We can’t allow someone who does not believe in science to make decisions that affect our kids’ future.
+Jim Ott is a former TV weatherman who denies that climate change is real.
+In fact he used to publish a newsletter “debunking” climate scientists.
+He says he loves to go fishing, but he votes against measures that would protect our waterways and our air from pollution.
 Our district has more than 20 miles of Lake Michigan coastline that need our protection.
 I will vote to protect our natural areas while driving economic development with sustainable jobs for our future.

 For all of these reasons and more, I am running for state assembly to make Wisconsin safer, smarter and healthier.
 My daughter Mia will turn 18 just a few weeks before election day, and I want her very first vote to be cast for her Mom.
 She likes to remind me that I have to earn her vote, just like I plan to earn yours.
 I hope you will vote for me, Deb Andraca, for State Assembly on November 3rd.